twentectf/husbh_app/README.md

 We used Flutter, which is a framework that uses Dart language.

 - Launching instructions:\
-1- Download Android emulator\
+1- Download Android Studio and create virtual device (emulator) \
-2- Copy the URL of the project code\
+2- Copy the URL of the project code from GitHub\
-3-Open Visual Studio to run the code\
+3- Open Visual Studio Code\
-4-Paste the URL then click on “Clone from Github”\
+4- Paste the URL then click on “Clone from Github”\
+5- Get packages\
-5- Launch the emulator\
+6- Launch the emulator\
-6- Once the downloading is finished, all files will be displayed on the left then click “Run”
+7- Once the downloading is finished, all files will be displayed on the left then click on “Run” in main.dart file